algoverzum/problemset/topics/set/happiness/statement/statement.en.md

 ## Happiness
 You're a cargo officer aboard the USS Enterprise, responsible for tracking a shipment of supplies being transported across the galaxy.
-Each crate in the shipment is marked with an identification number.
+There are $N$ crates in the shipment, and each one is marked with an identification number.

-Starfleet has provided two reference lists:
+Starfleet has provided two reference lists, each consisting of $M$ elements:

 * Set $A$ (Preferred Supplies): These are high-value or essential Federation goods.
 * Set $B$ (Restricted Cargo): These are unwanted or problematic items that could cause issues.